junming20/DITC/README.md

 # DITC
-Export data from excel into Json format.
+Export data from excel into Json format for Aragorn System.